10 Best No-Code Website Builders in 2026 (Tested & Ranked)

 FAQ

-A no code website builder is a platform that allows users to create websites and web applications through a visual interface with drag and drop functionality, eliminating the need to write traditional code like HTML, CSS, or JavaScript.
+A no-code website builder is a platform that allows users to create websites through a visual interface with drag and drop functionality, eliminating the need to write traditional code like HTML, CSS, or JavaScript.
 This makes web development accessible to non technical users.

 The primary limitations can include restricted customization on simpler platforms, potential scalability issues for very high traffic sites, and vendor lock in, which makes it difficult to move your website to another provider.
 It’s important to choose a platform that offers flexibility, such as self hosting options, to mitigate these risks.